uaicoin/gobux/README.md

 #### Linux

-~~If you are using Arch Linux, there is an AUR precompiled package, `turtlecoin-bin`, or a build from source version, `turtlecoin-git`.~~

 ##### Prerequisites

 - You will need the following packages: boost (1.55 or higher), rocksdb, cmake, git, gcc (4.9 or higher), g++ (4.9 or higher), make, and python.
 Most of these should already be installed on your system.